underlay/apg-expression-parser/README.md

 Suppose we wanted to transform a product value that has a string `ex1:name` component into a product value that has a) an optional string component `ex2:name` and b) and optional number component `ex2:age`.
 By "optional" here we just mean "the coproduct of a unit and something else".

 We know what we want to do: inject the name into the "not null" branch of the name coproduct, and inject null into the "null" branch of the age coproduct.
-Let's say that the "null" branch of is tagged `ul:none` and that the "not null" branch is tagged `ul:some`.
+Let's say that the "null" branches are tagged `ul:none` and that the "not null" branches are tagged `ul:some`.
 We would write this expression as:

 ```
 expr foo = { ex2:name -> \ . ex1:name % ul:some ; ex2:age -> \ ! % ul:none }